dotpot/Custom-String-Parser/README.md

 **Note: for html based parsing you should consider using [xpath](http://www.w3schools.com/xpath/) **

-Imagine you have this kind of content in your `string_data`:
+Imagine you have this kind of content in your `string_data` with this content:
 	<div class="section-item">
 		<div class="section-title">
 			title1